Vladimir Putin: United States, the West, and NATO

 In a January 2007 interview, Putin said Russia was in favor of a democratic multipolar world and strengthening the systems of international law.
 In February 2007, Putin criticized what he called the United States' monopolistic dominance in global relations, and "almost uncontained hyper use of force in international relations".
 He said the result of it is that "no one feels safe!
 Because no one can feel that international law is like a stone wall that will protect them.
-Of course such a policy stimulates an arms race".
-This came to be known as the Munich Speech, and NATO secretary Jaap de Hoop Scheffer called the speech "disappointing and not helpful."
+Of course such a policy stimulates an arms race."
+This came to be known as the Munich Speech, and NATO secretary Jaap de Hoop Scheffer called the speech "disappointing and not helpful".

 The months following Putin's Munich Speech were marked by tension and a surge in rhetoric on both sides of the Atlantic.
 Both Russian and American officials, however, denied the idea of a new Cold War.
 Putin publicly opposed plans for the U.S. missile shield in Europe and presented President George W. Bush with a counterproposal on 7 June 2007 which was declined.
 Russia suspended its participation in the Conventional Forces in Europe treaty on 11 December 2007.

 Putin opposed Kosovo's unilateral declaration of independence from Serbia on 17 February 2008, warning that it would destabilize the whole system of international relations.
 He described the recognition of Kosovo's independence by several major world powers as "a terrible precedent, which will de facto blow apart the whole system of international relations, developed not over decades, but over centuries", and that "they have not thought through the results of what they are doing.
 At the end of the day it is a two-ended stick and the second end will come back and hit them in the face".
 In March 2014, Putin used Kosovo's declaration of independence as a justification for recognizing the independence of Crimea, citing the so-called "Kosovo independence precedent".

-After the 9/11 attacks on the U.S. in 2001, Putin had good relations with American President George W. Bush, and many western European leaders.
+After the 9/11 attacks on the U.S. in 2001, Putin had good relations with the American President George W. Bush, and many Western European leaders.
 His "cooler" and "more business-like" relationship with German chancellor, Angela Merkel is often attributed to Merkel's upbringing in the former DDR, where Putin was stationed as a KGB agent.
-He had a very friendly and warm relationship with the former Prime Minister of Italy Silvio Berlusconi; the two leaders often described their relationship as a close friendship, continuing to organize bilateral meetings even after Berlusconi's resignation in November 2011.
+He had a very friendly and warm relationship with Prime Minister of Italy Silvio Berlusconi; the two leaders often described their relationship as a close friendship, continuing to organize bilateral meetings even after Berlusconi's resignation in November 2011.
+When Berlusconi died in 2023, Putin described him as an "extraordinary man" and a "true friend".